-Semester Dates: Monday June 28, 2021 - Saturday July 30, 2021
+Semester Dates: Monday September 6 - Saturday October 9, 2021

-Facilitator: Shahin Ghomeshi Email: Shahin.Ghomeshi@columbia.ca

-Class Time: 5:30 PM - 9:30 PM (Mon./Wed.)
-Room: Online class (MS Teams)

-Credit: Non-Credit Course Prerequisite: None
+Facilitator: Shahin Ghomeshi Email: Shahin.Ghomeshi@columbia.ca Class Time: 5:30 PM - 9:30 PM (Mon./Wed.)
+Room: Online class (MS Teams) Credit: Non-Credit Course Prerequisite: None

 Note: It is the student's responsibility to be familiar with the information contained in the Course Outline and to clarify any areas of concern with the facilitator.

 If a holiday falls on a scheduled class day or a class needs to be rescheduled, a make-up class will be scheduled for Friday.
+Heritage Day affects this class, so Class 1 will be on Wednesday August 4 and Class 2 will be Friday August 6.
 Students are required to make arrangements to be present at the rescheduled class.